Attune by Living Wholly will take participants to higher ground with workshops, keynote speakers, health-forward food and more.

 We’ve also spent a lot of time curating an artist’s market.
 Different artists from all over the world are coming in.
 It’s the same intention: mindful goods, beautiful, very conscious artists.
 That will be a whole tent–probably 30 different artists, healers, an auric photographer, a palm reader and more.

 Though an impossible choice, if you had to, what days or events are a must?

 I think for some, it might be an easier gravitation to Elizabth Gilbert [author of Eat, Pray, Love], so I’d say Saturday.
 There are a lot of workshops Saturday afternoon, too with holistic nutritionist and author Elissa Goodman; nutritionist and podcast Sahara Rose; meditation instructor Light Watkins—it feels pretty stacked, but in a good way!

 Dr. Joe Dispenza—everyone needs to go to that.
 He’s talking on Sunday and it’s a two-hour workshop.
 He might be someone people don’t know or have not heard of in Atlanta.
 It’s next level healing—neuroscience, genetics, the whole quantum field.
 That’s my secret tip—he sells out convention centers with thousands of people around the world.

 It is.
 I really want to share with people because I know how powerful mindset work can be.
 This is such a heartfelt vision that I truly feel is going to create an elevated state for people, and hopefully they can ride that out and implement it into their lives.

-Photography Courtesy Of: Images courtesy of Attune by Living Wholly
+Photography by: Images courtesy of Attune by Living Wholly